Pawar-Shubham/SkyChords/README.md

 # SkyChords
-A simple application which designs unique chord progressions constantly.
+SkyChords is an android application which can generate an infinite number of chord progressions, or to put it another way, a straightforward melody.
+Through SkyChords, these chord progressions can be continuously developed.